MostafaMGomaa/Booking-Tours/docs/ERD-egyptSkyway.md

-# ERD: Booky
+# ERD: Egypt-skyway

-This document explores the design of Booky web store.
+This document explores the design of Egypt-skyway web app.

 We'll use a basic client/server architecture, where a single server is deployed on a cloud provider next to a document database, and serving HTTP traffic from